William de Braose, 2nd Baron Braose: Marcher Baron

 The younger Braose succeeded his father before 1 March 1291, when he did homage for his father's lands.
 He received custody of his father's lands on 2 March 1291, which had been placed into the custody of Robert de Tibetot on 12 January 1291.
 He was summoned a number of times to Parliament from 1291 until 1322 as Baron Braose.
 He was the second Baron Braose, as well as Lord of Gower and Lord of Bramber.

 After his father's death, Braose continued to serve Edward.
 He contributed both money and personal military service in Edward's wars in Wales, Scotland, and France.
 He saw service in Gascony in 1294.
 In 1297 he took part in a military campaign in Flanders.
 As a reward for his service in Flanders, he received the wardship of John de Mowbray, who Braose eventually married to his daughter Aline.
 From 1298 to 1306 he was involved in the Scottish wars, and was at the Battle of Falkirk on 22 July 1298.
 Besides the military service, he served the king in 1301 by signing a letter from the leading barons of England to Pope Boniface VIII in which the barons decried papal interference in the royal rights of England.

 Braose captured the Welsh rebel William Cragh in 1290, whose miraculous resurrection after being hanged was attributed to Thomas de Cantilupe.
 This led in 1307 to Braose giving testimony to papal commissioners inquiring into the events surrounding Cragh's hanging and whether or not it would support the canonisation of Cantilupe.

-It was most likely Braose who commissioned a condensed copy of Domesday Book, now Public Record Office manuscript E164/1.
+It was most likely Braose who commissioned a condensed copy of the Domesday Book, now in the Public Record Office as manuscript E164/1.
 This copy has a marginal notation of "Br" next to the estates owned by Braose's ancestor, the first William de Braose.